genevate/style_guides/communication/group_chat.md

       room so room distractions can be limited.
     * For the noisest of group chats, consider entering/exiting three times a day (morning, noon, and night) like good [email styles](email.md).
+    * Most group chat services provide desktop and mobile applications.
+Install and use both.